atedeg/mdm-slides/content/_index.md

 ## Conventional Commit

-To enforce conventional `conventional commit` we developed a [_gradle plugin_](https://github.com/nicolasfara/conventional-commits) and an [_sbt plugin_](https://github.com/nicolasfara/sbt-conventional-commits).
+To enforce `conventional commit` we developed a [_gradle plugin_](https://github.com/nicolasfara/conventional-commits) and an [_sbt plugin_](https://github.com/nicolasfara/sbt-conventional-commits).
 The plugin is handy since:

 - It creates a git hook as soon as the project is imported
-  (one can not forget to set it up!)
+  (one cannot forget to set it up!)
 - It can also be configured through ad-hoc plug-in keys

 {{% note %}}